An expert women's trainer recommends these 6 dumbbell exercises for a strong and toned upper body

 3. Chest press

 The chest press is known as a compound movement.
-Much like squats and walking lunges for the upper body, a chest press works multiple large muscle groups in the upper body at once.
-Namely, the muscles in the chest, shoulders, arms, back, and core.
+Much like squats and walking lunges for the lower body, a chest press works multiple large muscle groups in the upper body simultaneously.
+Namely, muscles in the chest, shoulders, arms, back, and core.

 • Lying on the floor with your knees bent and feet flat on the floor, engage your core.